Kim Kang-woo: Breakthrough

+Return to theater and other works
-In August 2014, Kim left his previous management agency Namoo Actors, and signed with C-JeS Entertainment.

-In 2015, Kim starred in the period film The Treacherous, playing a tyrant king who exploits the populace for his own carnal pleasures.
-He then starred in his first cable television series; mystery thriller The Missing; followed by another thriller Goodbye Mr. Black, taking on a villainous role.
+In August 2014, Kim left his previous management agency Namoo Actors and signed with C-JeS Entertainment.In 2015, Kim starred in the period film The Treacherous, playing a tyrant king who exploits the populace for his own carnal pleasures.
+He then starred in his first cable television series, the mystery thriller The Missing; followed by another thriller, Goodbye Mr. Black, in which he took on a villainous role.

-In 2016, Kim and Kim Dong-won's were double cast as Hamlet in 6th Best Theater Festival with a rewrite of Shakespeare's classic Hamlet-The Play (2016).
-It was directed by Kim Dong-yeon and was released to coincide with the 400th anniversary of Shakespeare's Death.
-It was based on the university performance Hamlet - The Story of a Sad Clown, which adapted and directed by Kim Dong-yeon in 2001.
+In 2016, Kim and Kim Dong-won were double cast as Hamlet in the 6th Best Theater Festival with a rewrite of Shakespeare's classic, Hamlet−The Play.
+It was directed by Kim Dong-yeon and was released to coincide with the 400th anniversary of Shakespeare's death.
+The play was based on the university performance Hamlet - The Storyof a Sad Clown, which Kim Dong-yeon adapted and directed in 2001.
 Writer Ji Seon joined the project and created the play anew after 15 years.

 In 2017, Kim starred in the science fiction drama Circle alongside Yeo Jin-goo.

-In June 2017, Kim's contract with C-JeS Entertainment expired and he decided to sign with new management agency King Entertainment.
+In June 2017, Kim's contract with C-JeS Entertainment expired, and he subsequently signed with new management agency King Entertainment.
 In 2018, Kim starred in the psychological thriller The Vanished, a remake of the 2012 film The Body.
-The same year, he starred in the weekend drama My Contracted Husband, Mr. Oh together with Uee.
+The same year, he starred in the weekend drama My Contracted Husband, Mr. Oh, alongside Uee.

+In 2019, Kim starred in the mystery fantasy drama drama Item as the antagonist.
+The series also starred Ju Ji-hoon, Jin Se-yeon, and Kim Yoo-ri.
+Kim played Jo Se-hwang, the vice chairman of the Hwawon Group, who is also a sociopath that collects items with supernatural powers by using his power and wealth, murdering anyone who tries to get in his way.
+It aired on MBC from February 11 to April 2, 2019.

-In 2019, Kim starred in the fantasy drama Item as the antagonist. and as an ex-detective in Woman of 9.9 Billion.
+In 2020, Kim starred as Kang Tae-woo, an ex-detective, in Woman of 9.9 Billion.
+The series also starred Cho Yeo-jeong, Jung Woong-in, Oh Na-ra, and Lee Ji-hoon.
+It aired on KBS2's Wednesdays and Thursdays from December 4, 2019, to January 23, 2020.

-In 2021, he starred in a mystery-thriller film Recalled, directed by Seo Yoo-min alongside Seo Yea-ji.